H.R. 1954: Do No Harm Act

 People using programs funded with federal dollars

-If you receive services through a federally funded program, H.R.
-1954 would limit a provider's ability to cite RFRA to avoid delivering what the government-funded program requires.
+If you receive services through a federally funded program, the bill would limit a provider's ability to cite RFRA to avoid delivering what that program requires.

 Who is affected by H.R.
 1954?